-Based on the Uniting for Ukraine (U4U) program launched in April 2022, and the Venezuelan Parole Process launched in Oct.
-2022, the new processes allow Cubans,

-Haitians, and Nicaraguans (and their immediate family members) outside the United States to seek parole for a two-year period.
+Based on the Uniting for Ukraine (U4U) program launched in April 2022 and the Venezuelan Parole Process launched in October 2022, the new processes allow Cubans, Haitians, and Nicaraguans (and their immediate family members) outside the United States to seek parole for a two-year period.
 The application process is completed online via myUSCIS and requires each individual seeking parole to have a U.S.-based "supporter" who agrees to provide the applicant with financial support for the duration of his or her stay in the United States.
 If approved, the beneficiary receives travel authorization from U.S. Customs and Border Patrol (CBP) and may travel to the United States via air to seek parole at a U.S. port of entry.

-These programs operate in conjunction with new border enforcement policies.
-Title 42 has been expanded to allow Venezuelans, Cubans, Haitians and Nicaraguans to be returned to Mexico if they are not entering with a valid visa or have been granted parole.
-Once Title 42 ends, the administration plans to increase use of expedited removals at the border.
+These programs operate in conjunction with the new Federal Rule, "Circumvention of Lawful Pathways."
+This Federal Rule, which replaces the government's use of Title 42, creates a presumption of ineligibility for asylum for those noncitizens who do not meet one of a list of requirements, one of which is availing oneself of an existing lawful process.
 The stated intent behind the parole processes is to provide a safe and lawful way for nationals of these countries who are fleeing humanitarian and economic crisis to come temporarily to the United States, while also to reduce the number of individuals who are arriving at the United States' southern border seeking asylum.